stashed/docs/docs/guides/latest/default-backup/pvc.md

 nfs-pvc   Bound    nfs-pv   1Gi        RWX                           61s
 ```

-Here, we can see that the PVC `nfs-pvc` has been bounded with PV `nvs-pv`.
+Here, we can see that the PVC `nfs-pvc` has been bounded with PV `nfs-pv`.

 **Generate Sample Data:**

-Now, we are going to deploy two sample pods that mount the PVC we have just created.
-Each of the pods will generate a sample file named `pod-1.conf` and `pod-2.conf` respectively.
-We will backup these files using Stash.
+Now, we are going to deploy a sample pod that mounts the PVC we have just created.
+The pod will generate a sample file named `hello.txt` in `/my/sample/data/` directory.
+We will backup this file using default-backup.

-Below, is the YAML of the first pod that we are going to deploy,
+Below, is the YAML of the pod that we are going to deploy,

 ```yaml
 kind: Pod